aryan-salemababdi/Mpemba-Effect/README.md

 2.  **The Role of Initial Temperature:** In contrast, the direct link from the initial temperature (`T_initial`) was severely weakened or entirely removed.

-This is the central finding of my investigation.
+This is the central finding of our investigation.
 The KAN concluded that the initial temperature is not the direct cause of the phenomenon.
 Instead, it's an **enabling factor** that amplifies the true drivers: **non-linear convection** and **evaporation**.
 The model independently rediscovered the core concepts of the leading physical theories explaining the effect.
 The attempt to extract a single symbolic formula failed, which itself is a significant result, suggesting that the parameter interactions are too complex to be captured by a simple algebraic expression.

 ---